-The ZDM Council approved the Zululand District Disaster Risk Management Plan on 30 August 2018.
-The plan was prepared in accordance with the Disaster Management Act, 2002 (Act No. 57 of 2002) (DMA) which places a legal obligation on all organs of state and other institutional role-players involved in disaster management to develop, regularly review, update, coordinate, share and implement disaster management plans (DMP).
-The Zululand District Disaster Management Plan is attached herewith as Annexure C.
+The ZDM Council approved the Zululand District Disaster Risk Management Plan on 30 August 2018 is under review and is at Draft stage and is envisioned to be finalized be 30 June 2022.
+The plan is being prepared in accordance with the Disaster Management Act, 2002 (Act No. 57 of 2002) (DMA) which places a legal obligation on all organs of state and other institutional role-players involved in disaster management to develop, regularly review, update, coordinate, share and implement disaster management plans (DMP).
+The Draft Zululand District Disaster Management Plan is attached herewith as Annexure 2.

-3.5.2 INSTITUTIONAL CAPACITY
+3.5.2 Institutional Capacity